Claremont Post Office: Description

-Internally the form of the rooms is still evident although changes 1998-99 modified the functions and circulation.
-Works undertaken in the period 1998-99 included repainting of the external stone walls, new exposed piping on the north and eastern walls external surfaces, new landscaping to the Gugeri Street boundary including a line of trees, car parking spaces, closing of the original entrance and loss of the original Royal Cipher on the corner parapet.
+Internally the form of the rooms is still evident although changes 1998–99 modified the functions and circulation.
+Works undertaken in the period 1998–99 included repainting of the external stone walls, new exposed piping on the north and eastern walls external surfaces, new landscaping to the Gugeri Street boundary including a line of trees, car parking spaces, closing of the original entrance and loss of the original Royal Cipher on the corner parapet.
 Details of these works were not confirmed by Australia Post.
 However, it was anticipated that a new Public and counter Australia Post space would be fitted out to standard Australia Post specifications.
 The modern air-conditioning, installed in the 1980s, is suspended from the ceilings which, with suspended fluorescent lighting is harsh and cluttered.

 A passage runs north–south across the building from Gugeri Street to the new mail room on the south.
 Opening from this on the east side is a room which has had the western wall removed and is now used for clerical purposes.
 It retains a fireplace in the corner.
 The room has a timber dado running around the walls, it is not thought to be original.
 Also opening from the corridor is another corridor running east–west to the rear of the property, through what was once the Postmaster's Quarters.
-Changes effected in the 1980s to this area included the provision of staff toilets, restroom and an amenities area in addition to a spaec dedicated to clerical work.
+Changes effected in the 1980s to this area included the provision of staff toilets, restroom and an amenities area in addition to a space dedicated to clerical work.
 These areas were further adapted in 1999 by the removal of walls to create a POB Sorting area with small areas retained for amenities and toilets.
 Little of the original interiors remain.

 At the southern termination of the north–south corridor is the new mail room constructed in 1980 on the southern side of the delivery bay.
-Between the wall of the new mail room and the southern elevation of the 1914 structure, is a light well with a curved steel tube carport bridging the space.
+Between the wall of the new mailroom and the southern elevation of the 1914 structure, is a light well with a curved steel tube carport bridging the space.
 The mail room is a large open, modern space which is free-standing and which now appears to house the DOME coffee shop as a tenancy.
 This faces Bay View Terrace and is set back from the building line.
 A new verandah was built over the extension and the supporting pillars rusticated to match the stonework of the original.
 A decorative pediment, echoing in design, Beasley's pediment above Poole's semi-circular window was added with the words 'Claremont 6010'.
 The space between the postal boxes and the adjacent shops was turned into a pedestrian right of way through to the street behind Claremont Post Office.
 This has curbed steel tubing and translucent roofing.
 Due to the sympathetic treatment of the facade of the extension, Claremont Post Office remains a strongly modelled and well balanced public building at an important gateway to Bay View Terrace.